 xx.3.2 WAIC shall only be used for communications between two or more points on a single aircraft.

-xx.3.3 WAIC systems shall not cause harmful interference to radio altimeter systems while in operation in the frequency band 4 200 – 4 400 MHz.
-Therefore, the aggregate power spectral flux density of the WAIC system installed on board an aircraft shall not exceed the limits derived in Appendix A
+xx.3.3 WAIC systems shall not cause harmful interference to radio altimeter systems on other aircraft while in operation in the frequency band 4 200 – 4 400 MHz.
+Therefore, the aggregate power spectral flux density of the WAIC system installed on board an aircraft shall not exceed the limits derived in [WAIC_MASPS].

 xx.3.4 WAIC systems shall tolerate interference from radio altimeters and WAIC systems on other aircraft in the frequency band 4 200 – 4 400 MHz.